South Wales

 very common

 Cardiff's wet climate and solid-wall Victorian construction create widespread damp problems.
-Bay areas and inner-city terraces are particularly affected.
+Bay areas and inner-city terraces in Roath, Cathays, and Canton are particularly affected.
+Look for tide marks on walls, musty smells, and mould in corners.
+Ground floor and basement flats are highest risk.

 Typical repair cost: £2,000 - £7,000